Prerequisites to Set Up Multiple Appliances in Atlas Clusters

 - Canonical node hostnames

 You must have a unique and unchanging hostname for each master and traffic node.
 For geographic deployments, consider using the geographic region as part of the hostname.
+These hostnames should be registered in both the internal and external DNS.
 Here is an example:

 - Primary Master: master1.support.example.com

 - Traffic Node 2: us-traffic2.support.example.com